Key takeaways:

 As a small business owner, you need to set a healthy profit margin to cover your business expenses, reinvest in growth, and achieve financial stability.
 But many home service providers struggle to calculate, set, and stick to a number that balances pricing, costs, and growth.

-Read through this guide to learn how to come up with a small business profit margin that keeps you in the black and helps you set competitive prices to keep you on the path to success.
+Read through this guide to learn how to come up with a small business profit margin that keeps you in the black and helps you set competitive prices to stay on the path to success.

 Set a healthy small business profit margin: